• Skip to primary navigation

 3-Ingredient Curried Sweet Potato Soup

-A creamy soup full of warm spices and sweet, earthy potatoes.
+This creamy 3-Ingredient Curried Sweet Potato Soup is full of warm spices and sweet, earthy potatoes.
 Whip up a batch over the weekend and reheat it throughout the week!

 Ingredients